l2beat/l2beat/packages/backend/discovery/eigenlayer/ethereum/diffHistory.md

 ## Description

-All deposit caps for liquid staking tokens are temporarily increased to the maximum value on Feb 5th 2014.
+All deposit caps for the 12 supported liquid staking tokens are increased to the maximum value on Feb 5th 2024.

 ## Watched changes